A Story of Resilient Seeds

 Many seeds fail to survive beyond a single season.
 Tomato seeds lose half of their viability after a single year.
 This means that if you plant a field with year-old tomato seeds, only about half of them will come up.
 Sweet corn loses about a quarter of its viability each year.
 Wheat is a lot tougher, but most farmers would prefer to put wheat seeds in the ground than to keep them in storage.

 One of the blessings of modern agriculture is that we don’t have to store seeds the way farmers did just a few generations ago.
 We can order them from producers and plant them when they’re fresh and at their most viable.
 When I went to college, I was taught to get seeds into the soil quickly, rather than to let them lie around.
-En tant qu'agriculteur, I’ve always tried to do this.
+As a farmer, I’ve always tried to do this.

 My father was different.
-Il, aussi, wanted to get seeds in the ground—but he also was beholden to older habits and sometimes he held on to seeds for years.
+He, too, wanted to get seeds in the ground—but he also was beholden to older habits and sometimes he held on to seeds for years.
 I recall a big bag of pumpkin seeds that he kept in his basement for decades.

 One year, he insisted that I plant them on the farm.
 I didn’t want to do it because I figured they had lost their viability.
 But he persisted.
 As a dutiful son, I agreed to try.
 And I have to admit, I was a little curious about what would happen.
 So we planted the old pumpkin seeds on an acre or two.